NuTufts/larflow/README.md

 * from the top repository directory (where this README is located), run configure.sh
 * when setting up for the first time, run build.sh
 * for each time using the code,

+## Contents

+(not including submodules)

+* models: different version of models
+* dataprep: scripts to make larflow input and truth images from larsoft files and then prepare crops for training
+* training: training scripts
+* deploy: take trained models and process test files
+* ana: analysis scripts for processed test files